Streaming-code/source_code/README.md

 CPU or NVIDIA GPU + CUDA CuDNN tensorflow >=1.15
 Overview
-The reinforcement learning method corresponding to DUASVS is located in the DRL_model_training/ directory.
+The reinforcement learning method corresponding to QASVS is located in the DRL_model_training/ directory.
 Among them, there are many auxiliary files, such as env.py, which is the code for simulating ABR virtual playback.
 The main logic files for training the algorithm are located in this directory.

 Baseline algorithm
 PDAS,incendio,dashlet are the codes for the comparison algorithms, respectively.